 Kevin continues; ‘In Northampton town centre, there are several notable real ale pubs in addition to the usual Wetherspoons etc. A particular favourite for those looking for a decent pint is the Malt Shovel Tavern, which is possibly the best real ale pub in Northampton, having 14 hand pumps and is also listed in the CAMRA Good Beer Guide.
 To find this pub from the railway station, cross the road in front of the station and head towards the Carlsberg brewery (easily visible).
 You will find the pub located opposite the brewery.
 It is about a ten minute walk.
 It will probably take you a further 30 minutes to walk to the ground from here heading back in the same direction past the station (see ‘By Train’ below for walking directions)’.
 You can find out more about the pub on the Malt Shovel Tavern website.

-From The South: Leave the M1 at Junction 15A and take the A43 towards Northampton and you will come to the ground on your right.
+Leave the M1 at Junction 15A and take the A43 towards Northampton and you will come to the ground on your right.

-From The North: Leave the M1 at Junction 16 and take the A45 towards Northampton and you will come to the ground on your right.
+Leave the M1 at Junction 16 and take the A45 towards Northampton and you will come to the ground on your right.

-Steve Riches adds; ‘If Northampton Saints rugby club are also at home at the same time as Northampton Town, then the parking can get critical as the Saints play just down the road, so allow extra time on those occasions'.
+Steve Riches adds; ‘If Northampton Saints rugby club are also at home at the same time as Northampton Town, then the parking can get critical as the Saints play just down the road, so allow extra time on those occasions.’

 Post code for SAT NAV: NN5 5QA

-Visit the the trainline website to see how much you can save on the price of train tickets.
+Booking train tickets in advance will normally save you money!
+Find train times, prices and book tickets with Trainline.
+Visit the website below to see how much you can save on the price of your tickets:

 All areas of Sixfields Stadium*